securityguy/Cloudflare-DNS-Backup/README.md

 # Cloudflare-DNS-Backup

-This utility accepts a directory and Cloudflare token on the command line.
+This utility accepts a directory and Cloudflare token on the command line:

+    Cloudflare-DNS-Backup <directory> <token>

 Using this information, it queries the Cloudflare API, obtains a list of zones, and exports DNS records for each zone to the specified directory.